 “Mom died without a will.
 She and Dad divorced a while ago and she never found another partner.
 She had three kids, including me.
-When I applied for administration, I was confused about whether to give notice to my auntie Celia, mom’s sister.
+When I applied for administration, I was confused about whether to give notice to my mom’s sister.
 My lawyer explained that only me and my siblings were entitled to the estate under the law.
-So I didn’t have to send Aunt Celia notice."
+So I didn’t have to send notice to my aunt."

 You must notify certain people that you intend to apply for a grant of administration.
-To do so, complete the court form P1, notice of proposed application.
+To do so, complete the court form P1, notice of proposed application (available here).

 If the deceased left a will